 Racket and polygon—

-This chapter introduces four extended exercises, all of which require and solidify your understanding of the design recipe and the design guidelines.
-The first one is a batch program; the last three are interactive game programs, which means you are also expected to recall how to design “world” programs.
+This chapter introduces four extended exercises, all of which require, and solidify, your understanding of all elements of design: the design of batch and world programs, wish lists, the design recipe for functions, and the design guidelines.
+The first exercise asks you to construct a batch program; the last three exercises are about interactive game programs.

 One data representation for a word—